Refrigerant: Phase-out of CFCs and HCFCs (ozone-layer protection)

 The search for alternatives to CFC and HCFC refrigerants, such as R-12 and R-22, began in the 1970s.
-By the time Montreal Protocol was signed, R-134a had been identified as a replacement for R-12 in automotive use and R-123 as a replacement for R-11 in large chillers.
-R-134a is a hydrofluorocarbon or HFC, but R-123 was a hydrochlorofluorocarbon (HCFC) that would also eventually be phased out.
+By the time the Montreal Protocol was signed, R-134a had been identified as a replacement for R-12 in automotive use and R-123 as a replacement for R-11 in large chillers.
+R-134a is a hydrofluorocarbon (HFC), but R-123 was a hydrochlorofluorocarbon (HCFC) that would also eventually be phased out.

-Governments made regulations to support the Montreal Protocol.
+Governments adopted regulations to support the Montreal Protocol.
 In 1991, Germany enacted legislation to eliminate CFCs in cooling appliances, and CFCs were prohibited in new equipment starting in 1995.

 US home air conditioners and industrial chillers moved toward HCFCs starting in the 1980s.
 Beginning on 14 November 1994, the US Environmental Protection Agency (EPA) restricted the sale, possession and use of refrigerants to only licensed technicians, per rules under the Clean Air Act.
-The US banned the production and import of CFCs on January 1, 1996.
+The US banned the production and import of CFCs on 1 January 1996.
 Stockpiled and reclaimed CFCs continued to be used while supplies were available.

 Much later, governments began restricting HCFCs.
 For example, in 2000 the UK's Ozone Regulations came into force, banning ozone-depleting HCFC refrigerants such as R-22 in new systems.
-The regulations also banned the use of virgin R-22 as a "top-up" fluid for maintenance from 2010 and of recycled R-22 from 2015.
+The regulations also banned the use of virgin R-22 as a "top-up" fluid for maintenance from 2010, and of recycled R-22 from 2015.
 In 2010, US EPA banned the use of R-22 (HCFC-22) in new equipment, much of which shifted to the HFC mixture, R-410A.
-All production and import of R-22 was banned on January 1, 2020.
+All production and import of R-22 was banned on 1 January 2020.

 The Montreal Protocol, which dealt with ozone depletion, did not aim to regulate the global warming impact of refrigerants.
 Even so, CFCs have much higher global warming potentials than the refrigerants that replaced them.
 As a result, the Montreal Protocol very significantly reduced global warming.

 Renewed interest in natural refrigerants

-Naturally-occurring refrigerants had been used prior to the introduction of CFCs in 1931.
-These included ammonia, carbon dioxide, isobutane, propane, among others.
+Naturally occurring refrigerants had been used prior to the introduction of CFCs in 1931.
+These included ammonia, carbon dioxide, isobutane, and propane, among others.
 These refrigerants do not damage the ozone layer, and also have a very low global warming potential.
 These substances gained renewed attention during the 1990s as the damaging effects of many synthetic refrigerants became known.
 Collectively, they are called natural refrigerants.